adarshraj99/AzureDatabricks/Databricks.md

+#### Intro:
+Databricks is Apache spark product hosted by MS Azure it provides clusters, Notebooks, Delta-lake storages .......to update.

 #### Clusters:
 set of computation resources and configurations used to run data engineering, data science, and data analytics workloads.
 Types: Single node and MultiNode Clusters.
 Single node cluster is having only one Node and no worker nodes.
 Multi Node cluster will have 1 Node and multiple workers (for larger compute resources).